 By the time I got off the treadmill, I thought this was a funny idea for a campy short story about a reality show to elect the president.
 I had a good idea who some of the candidates were.
 Because I have an extensive imagination—a side effect of spending most of my life around multiple habitual liars—I was able to invent fictional candidates that bear no resemblance whatsoever to anyone who’s ever run for president in real life.
 There’s a billionaire named Ronald Chump who only joins the race after being told he can’t direct-purchase the White House.
 There’s the guy who has more complaints about America’s declining morals than solutions to real problems.
 There’s the congresswoman who promises to help the poor but mostly helps wealthy corporations line their pockets.
 There’s the former tech CEO who promises to create American jobs even though she mostly outsourced jobs when running her company.
 There’s the not-too-bright third-party candidate whose solution to every problem posed to him is “Legalize pot.”
 And those are just the first half of the candidates.

-I wrote about ten pages of what I called, for lack of a better title, “Reality Show,” and hit a wall.
+At first, I wasn’t sure how to start a satire as I’d never written this type of piece before.
+So I wrote about ten pages of what I called, for lack of a better title, “Reality Show,” and hit a wall.
 I had the setup for the show but didn’t know how the story was supposed to end, or how to get there.
-(Remember that I still thought this would be a short story, and that ten pages was about half of it.)
+(Remember that I still thought I was going to write a satire short story, and that ten pages was about half of it.)
 Finally I decided to read it to my critique group in the hopes someone would suggest something that would give me an idea how to finish the damn thing.
 Or better yet, tell me to burn it, because then I wouldn’t have to worry about how to finish the damn thing, but unfortunately that never happens.
 There just aren’t enough quitters in my group, I guess.

 Nobody provided me with an ending for my story, but I did get one suggestion that indirectly helped me finish the damn thing: “This should be a book.”